 Different Types of Reaction

 - Bi-phasic.
 The symptoms of this type of reaction initially appear either mild or severe.
 After a time, no symptoms will appear which will eventually escalate to a severe occurrence of symptoms.
-In addition to the already worsening condition, complications regarding the breathing and blood-pressure will arise.
+In addition to the already worsening condition, complications regarding breathing and blood-pressure will arise.
 This type of reaction often occurs hours after the first reaction.

-Due to the gravity of such condition, immediate aid must be provided and a medical rescue team must be called immediately.
+Due to the gravity of such a condition, immediate aid must be provided and a medical rescue team must be called immediately.
 Here are the steps to follow when aiding a person who is experiencing Anaphylactic shock.

 Position the person

-If the victim is unconscious, a laying down position is more ideal.
+If the victim is unconscious, laying down position is more ideal.
 While if the person is having trouble breathing, a sitting position will be more helpful.

 Provide the needed medicine

-An adrenaline autoinjector, or more commonly called as Epinephrine (EpiPen) is a shot that must be administered usually in the thigh area.
+An adrenaline autoinjector, or more commonly called Epinephrine (EpiPen) is a shot that must be administered usually in the thigh area.